Study in the UK - Across the Pond Canada

 Gathering up the documentation for that visa had been a long process.
 I needed to collect birth certificates, marriage licenses, proof of funds, and book an appointment at a visa center in Ottawa (the nearest centre to me) to send off for my visa.
 I have a real appreciation for what a service like Across the Pond can offer for students going through the visa process.

 I was a little nervous about the immigration check for my visa; I was unsure if it would be as complicated.
 Luckily the agent working the desk at the time was very kind and patient.
-My Across the Pond Student Advisor had already let me know what to expect, so I had my documentation ready and showed him my CAS letter and my student accommodation agreement.
+My Across the Pond Student Advisor had already let me know what to expect, so I had my documentation ready.
 He asked me a couple questions about my plans for Scotland, and then I was on my way!

 What was Welcome Week/Orientation like?
 Did you find it helpful?
 What was the most enjoyable?